 Split shipments shall be declared in accordance with the following options:

-1. Split shipments are declared as they appear:
+1. Split shipments must be declared as they appear at the time of importation/exportation:

-- This means that the value of the goods shall be determined, cf. the Norwegian Customs Act Section 7-10 to 7-18 and classified in accordance with the HS Convention, as they appear on import/export.
-When declaring, a pro forma invoice with reference to agreement/contract of sale may be submitted.
+- This means that the value of the goods must be determined, cf. t Movement of Goods Act Section 6-3 to 6-11.
+You must find the correct commodity code in the Norwegian Customs Tariff; and you must classify the goods as they appear at the time of importation/exportation.
+When declaring the goods, a pro forma invoice with reference to agreement/contract of sale may be submitted.

-- Possible adjustments in customs value, HS number, procedures etc. in accordance with agreement/contract shall be corrected by the declarant/goods owner.
-This can be done by way of electronic recalculation in TVINN and shall be approved by Norwegian Customs.
-It is the goods owner's duty to ensure that all split shipments are correctly cleared for free circulation in accordance with the applicable regulatory framework.
+- Possible adjustments in customs value, Commodity code, procedures etc. in accordance with agreement/contract shall be corrected by the declarant/Customs representative.The declarant or customs representative must make these amendments through a change notificationto TVINN.
+It is the declarant’s obligation to ensure that all split shipments are correctly declared for the release for free circulation in accordance with the applicable regulatory framework.

 2. For split shipments where the customs value has not been finally determined:

-- The declarant/goods owner may apply with Norwegian Customs in advance for a deferral of final determination of value, cf. the Norwegian Customs Act Section 7-20.
-In cases where Norwegian Customs approves such an application, the split shipments may be imported with estimated values in accordance with submitted pro forma invoices and classified as they appear on import.
+- The declarant/ Customs representative may apply with Norwegian Customs in advance for a deferral of final determination of value, cf. Movement of Goods Regulations Section 4-1-3.
+When this application is approved, the split shipments may be imported with estimated values in accordance withsubmitted pro forma invoices and classification according to the Customs Tariff as they appear at the time of importation.

 Detailed description of customs value in split shipments

-Split shipments means consignments that arrive in multiple consignments even though they are part of the same transaction/agreement between the buyer and seller.
-This means that the consignments cannot be declared in a single consignment and must instead be imported/exported in split or subsequent shipments, either via the same customs office or via different customs offices.
-This may be for reasons relating to e.g. delivery, transport or payment.
+Split shipment means consignments that arrive in multiple consignments even though they are part of the same transaction/agreement between the buyer and seller.
+The consignments cannot be declared in a single consignment.Thus, they must be imported/exported in split or subsequent shipments, either via the same customs office or different customs offices.
+This may be due to e.g., delivery, transport, or payment reasons.

-Provided the conditions in legislation are met, the customs value for each consignment shall be based on the price that is actually paid or is payable, cf. the Norwegian Customs Act Section 7-10.
+Provided the conditions in legislation are met, the customs value for each consignment shall be based on the price that is actually paid or is payable, cf. Movement of Goods Act Section 6-3.
 This means an appropriate share of the total payment in accordance with the agreement entered into by the parties.
-Should the split shipment be subject to a separate invoice, this must be added and deducted from items pursuant to the Norwegian Customs Act Sections 7-18 and 7-18, appropriately distributed in relation to the total transaction.
+Should the split shipment be subject to a separate invoice, items must be added and deducted from the customs value pursuant to, Movement of Goods Act Section 6-10 and 6-11 appropriately distributed in relation to the total transaction.

-For imports of large machines or machinery in split shipments, it may be difficult to determine the final customs value on the date of importation due to costs for construction work or clauses pertaining to price adjustment (e.g. in case of transfer pricing).
-An application for deferral of final determination of value may be submitted pursuant to the Norwegian Customs Act Section 7-20.
+When importing large machines or machinery in split shipments, it may be difficult to determine the final customs value on the date of importation due to costs for construction work or clauses pertaining to price adjustment (e.g., in case of transfer pricing).
+An application for deferral of final determination of value may be submitted pursuant to the Movement of Goods Regulations Section 4-1-3.
 The provisional determination can be recalculated when the customs value has been finally determined.

 In most cases, goods imported in split shipments can be placed in one of the following three categories:

-1. Splitting of machines and machinery: The goods constitute a complete industrial plant, or a machine, but are divided into multiple shipments because the parts derive from different sources, it is impossible to import them in one consignment or because the consignments must be in accordance with the plans for construction of the plant.
+1. Parts of machines and machinery: The goods constitute a complete industrial plant, or a machine, but are divided into multiple shipments because the parts derive from different sources, it is impossible to import them in one consignment or the consignments must be in accordance with the plans for the construction of the plant.

 2. Splitting due to the amount of goods makes it impossible or impractical to import all goods in one consignment.
 It is a prerequisite that this relates to an amount of identical goods to be sold at an agreed price per item.
 The delivery date may be agreed in advance or be left to the parties at their convenience.